Hours and Admission

 Become a Member

-A note to our guests: To schedule your visit using group discounts, previously held free passes or vouchers, complimentary admission for Carnegie Mellon University and Community College of Allegheny County students and partner organizations, or reciprocal admission for members of other zoos, aquariums, and gardens, please contact [email protected].
+To schedule your visit using Association of Zoos and Aquariums reciprocal admission for members of other zoos, aquariums, and gardens, please contact [email protected].

 In The News